May 12, 2022

 Debt Consolidation Options

-- Personal Loan – Another way to consolidate debt is a personal loan.
-This might seem counterintuitive, but it can be helpful if you can find one with a reasonable interest rate.
-Using the new loan, you can pay off your other debts, leaving you with just one, simple monthly payment.
-Advantages of personal loans include a fixed interest rate, so your rate won't change over time, and the potential to set a new term length that works for you.
+A personal loan can be helpful if the interest rate is lower than the rate on the debt you're consolidating.
+With a personal loan, you can pay off your other debts, leaving you with just one, simple monthly payment.
+A personal loan will give you a fixed interest rate, so your rate won't change over time.
+And it will give you the potential to set a new term length that works for you.

-- Home Equity Loan – If you're a homeowner, you may be able to tap into your home's equity to consolidate your debt.
-With our Hybrid Home Equity, you get a master line of credit with a variable rate.
+A Home Equity Loan allows you to tap into your home’s equity to consolidate your debt if you own a home.
+With CommunityAmerica’s Hybrid Home Equity, you get a master line of credit with a variable rate.
 When you draw on your line, you can lock in a fixed rate on any portion of the balance for a set, easy-to-manage monthly payment.
 This gives you the flexibility to tackle your debt however you choose and often offers lower interest rates than other options.
-However, this type of loan is secured by your home, which introduces risk if you can't keep up with your payments.
+This type of loan is secured by your home, which introduces risk if you can't keep up with your payments.

-- Use Your Vehicle’s Equity – Finally, you could also use the equity in your vehicle as an option for debt consolidation.
-If you’re able to refinance your auto loan at a lower interest rate and owe less than what the vehicle is worth, then you could use some of that equity to pay down higher interest debt.
-This method is similar to using your home equity, just using your vehicle instead.
-Vehicle values are very high right now, so it could be a good time to take advantage and pay down high interest debt.
+Your Vehicle’s Equity is an option for debt consolidation.
+If you’re able to refinance your auto loan at a lower interest rate and you owe less than what the vehicle is worth, then you could use the equity to pay down higher interest debt.
+This method is like using your home equity, just using your vehicle instead.
+If vehicle values are high, it could be a good time to take advantage and pay down high interest debt.

-Consolidating debt can be a beneficial strategy for helping you free yourself from debt faster, while potentially saving money along the way.
-But make sure you don't bite off more than you can chew.
+Consolidating debt can be a beneficial strategy to free yourself from debt faster, while potentially saving money along the way.
 When deciding whether to consolidate, pay attention to the interest rate being offered, as well as the timeline for pay off.
 Debt consolidation options are only helpful if they can lower your interest rate and make your debt more manageable.

-If you'd like to discuss your debt consolidation options and better understand how it could affect your personal financial situation, we'd be happy to help.
-Contact us today to learn more.
+If you'd like to discuss your debt consolidation options and better understand how it could affect your personal financial situation, we’re here to help.
+Book a free appointment with a Financial Well-Being Coach to make a plan to pay down your debt.

 All loans subject to approval.